drivendataorg/meta-vsc-descriptor-runtime/README.md

    ```

-> ⚠️ **Remember** in the official code execution environment, `/data` will contain just the subset of test set videos a and full metadata CSV files for the query and reference sets.
-When testing locally, the `/data` directory is a mounted version of whatever you have saved locally in this project's `data` directory. `make data-subset` generates a `data` directory that matches what will exist in the execution environment.
+> ⚠️ **Remember** in the official code execution environment, `/data` will contain just the subset of test set query videos along with the full metadata CSV files for the test query and reference sets.
+When testing locally, the `/data` directory is a mounted version of whatever you have saved locally in this project's `data/` directory. `make data-train-subset` and `make data-test-subset` adds the appropriate metadata files and video files to the local `data/` directory - make sure the data subset you are mounting to the container corresponds to the full set of descriptors you are packing in your submission.

-### Logging
+## Logging

 When you run `make test-submission` the logs will be printed to the terminal and written out to `submission/log.txt`.
 If you run into errors, use the `log.txt` to determine what changes you need to make for your code to execute successfully.
-Note that the log messages generated by `tqdm` on a submission to the platform will not by default log until the interations have completed.
+Note that the log messages generated by `tqdm` on a submission to the platform will not by default log until all the interations have completed.

 ## Getting Started: the `vsc2022` repository

 As part of this competition, our partners at Meta have made a benchmark solution available in the [vsc2022](https://github.com/facebookresearch/vsc2022) repository.
-You are encouraged to use this benchmark solution as a starting point for your own solution if you wish.
+You are encouraged to use this benchmark solution as a starting point for your own solution if you so choose.

 ### A working benchmark solution